Frefreak/certbot-dns-tencentcloud/README.md

 Make a separate user under your account, and limit its access to only allow DNS access and the IP address of the machine(s) that will be using it.

+### FAQ

+1. Which strategy should I choose to limit my API key access to only allow DNS resolution related operation?

+Currently it seems there's no specific strategy corresponding to this, and sadly the only strategy I tried that worked is **QCloudResourceFullAccess**.
+Trying to negotiate with tencent cloud team to support this is on my todo-list though.